Last update 18 August 2023Diplomatic missions

 Travelling with children

 There are no specific requirements, but it is advisable for children to travel with their own passports.

 Zambian Kwacha (ZMK).
 Banks do not accept US dollar bills that were printed before 1996.

 The rainy season lasts from November to April.

 Travel papers and visas

-In extreme cases – such as a damaged, lost or stolen passport, Bulgarian citizens can apply for an Emergency Travel Document at the embassy of an EU Member State in the Burundian capital Bujumbura.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in Lusaka.

 In order to be valid in Bulgaria and to be able to serve before the Bulgarian institutions, all documents issued by the authorities in Zambia to Bulgarian citizens must bear the stamp of the Ministry of Foreign Affairs of Zambia.
 Then, they need to be certified by the Embassy of Zambia in Paris.
 The signature and certifications of the Embassy of Zambia in Paris are certified by the Consular Office of the Embassy of Bulgaria in the capital of France.

 Once the documents have been so prepared, they must be translated into Bulgarian by an authorized company in Bulgaria and certified by the Department of Certifications and Legalizations with the Ministry of Foreign Affairs of the Republic of Bulgaria.